-Before any connection is made to any water main, application for it shall be made in writing to the Department of Public Services by the owner of the premises to be served, or by his duly authorized agent, and a water permit secured.
-Such application shall be made on forms provided by the Department of Public Services.
-The owner, user and/or applicant for a water permit by such application agrees to abide by all rules and regulations of the Department of Public Services and all provisions of this article.
+Before any connection is made to any water main, application for it shall be made in writing to the water department of Public ServicesDepartment of Public Services by the owner of the premises to be served, or by his duly authorized agent, and a water permit secured.
+Such application shall be made on forms provided by the water department Department of Public ServicesDepartment of Public Services.
+The owner, user and/or applicant for a water permit by such application agrees to abide by all rules and regulations of the water department of Public ServicesDepartment of Public Services and all provisions of this article.
 The fees specified hereafter, which will be returned if the application shall not be granted, must accompany the application.
 Water permits can be applied for only after a building permit is secured from the township building department.